 This course expands the students' knowledge and understanding of sculpture through sketches, models, and the finished work.
 Students are encouraged to develop personal directions in media, form, and content.
 There will be assigned reading and seminar discussions.
-Prerequisite: ART 251, ART 271, or permission of the instructor.
+Four hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 251, ART 271, or permission of the instructor.